klmnden/azure-docs.tr-tr/articles/media-services/previous/media-services-build-smooth-streaming-apps.md

                 }
             }

-            // Select the frist audio stream from the list if no audio steam is selected. if (!isOneAudioSelected)
+            // Select the first audio stream from the list if no audio steam is selected. if (!isOneAudioSelected)
             {
                 availableAudioStreams[0].isChecked = true;